 The chart above shows the unemployment rate in each EU and US state as of January 2020 (unless otherwise noted - see caveats below), the change from the previous month, and the rate one year prior.
 Czechia and Poland are the only EU states with an unemployment rate below three percent.
 Fourteen US states have a rate below three percent.

 - The difference between the state with the lowest unemployment rate, Czechia, and the state with the highest, Greece, is 14.50 percentage points (down from 14.60 last month and down from 16.50 last year).
 Czechia had the lowest rate last month and last year.
 Greece had the highest rate last month and last year.

-- Greece has 8.25 times the unemployment rate that Czechia and Vermont do.
+- Greece has 8.25 times the unemployment rate that Czechia does.
 The ratio of highest rate to lowest rate was down from 8.30 last month and down from 8.86 last year.

 - The median unemployment rate in the 28 EU states is 5.10 (same as 5.10 the previous month and down from 5.25 last year) and the mean 5.84 (up from 5.81 the previous month and down from 6.15 last year).

 - The median unemployment rate in the 50 US states is 3.45 (same as 3.45 last month and down from 3.60 last year) and the mean 3.51 (down from 3.54 the previous month and down from 3.69 last year).

 - The median unemployment rate in the 78 EU and US states is 3.65 (down from 3.70 last month and down from 3.85 last year) and the mean 4.34 (down from 4.35 the previous month and down from 4.57 last year).